 Readings consist of original journal articles and reviews.

 - Graduate Attributes Emphasised

 - Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Critical

 - Learning Outcomes

-- To have a basic but practical
+- Have a basic

-neuroscience (scholarship, lifelong learning)
+used in human neuroscience (scholarship, lifelong learning)

 - Functional: fMRI, PET, EEG and MEG